1 Offer and acceptance

 Other factors may also be relevant to a successful plea of mistake.
-For instance, whether or not the (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team. of mistake will be allowed often depends on whether an innocent third party will be adversely affected by a decision that the contract is non-binding.
+For instance, whether or not the defence of mistake will be allowed often depends on whether an innocent third party will be adversely affected by a decision that the contract is non-binding.
 Again, if the signer failed to take reasonable precautions, the defence will not succeed.

 Misrepresentation or misleading conduct

-Misrepresentation or misleading conduct in a contract scenario can be dealt with under the (1) The system of law developed by the English courts through precedent and adopted in ‘common law countries’ in the British Commonwealth (as opposed to Roman law (civil law) or ecclesiastical law).
-(2) The case law made by judges in that system.
-(3) Case law that is not part of the law of equity.
-(4) Historically, the rules of law common to all people in England, as distinct from local or customary laws. and equitable principles.
-However, misrepresentation or misleading conduct is now often dealt with under the Australian Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Law (ACL).
+Misrepresentation or misleading conduct in a contract scenario can be dealt with under the common law and equitable principles.
+However, misrepresentation or misleading conduct is now often dealt with under the Australian Consumer Law (ACL).
 Whether a party relies on the common law and equitable principles and/or the ACL depends on the nature of the transaction (e.g. whether the transaction was made in trade or commerce), the type of misrepresentation, and the remedy a party is seeking.

 This section focuses on the common law and equitable principles.
-For information about Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. protections against Something done by a manufacturer or seller that is unfair, dishonest or likely to mislead a consumer when buying goods or services., and the making of false representations in relation to the sale of goods and services, see Chapter 7.2: Consumer protection laws.
+For information about statutory protections against misleading or deceptive conduct, and the making of false representations in relation to the sale of goods and services, see Chapter 7.2: Consumer protection laws.

 If you think that misrepresentation or misleading conduct has occurred in the context of a contract, consider the statutory protections under the ACL.
 It can be easier to prove misleading or deceptive conduct and false representation under the ACL, and the ACL provides more flexible remedies compared to the common law and equitable principles.